Bogdanp/personal-website/content/page/about.md

 You've reached Bogdan Popa's personal website.
 Welcome!

-I've been working as a professional software engineer for the past 13 years.
-In that time span I have worked on a variety of problems ranging from low-level video streaming on mobile devices to real time mobile analytics, device fingerprinting, landing page optimization, fraud detection and scaling databases and systems containing tens of terabytes of financial data.
+I've been working as a professional software engineer for the past 14 years.
+In that time span I have worked on a variety of problems ranging from low-level video streaming on mobile devices to real time analytics, device fingerprinting, landing page optimization, fraud detection and scaling databases and systems containing hundreds of terabytes of financial data.

 For a while, I ran [Matchacha], a Romanian e-commerce business that imported and sold Japanese green tea.
-I currently work at [Nomics], where I run the API and the data ingestion platform.
-I'm also working with [Marc Kaufmann] on [congame], a platform for building & running economics studies.
-Previously, I was the CTO of [BlockFraud], a mobile fraud detection SaaS, and, before that, I was a Principal Engineer at [Leadpages].
+I'm currently developing [Franz], a native desktop client for Apache Kafka.
+To keep the lights on, I'm contracting for [Intuit], where I work on _redacted_ and I'm also working with [Marc Kaufmann] on [congame], a platform for building & running economics studies.
+Previously, I ran the API and data ingestion platform for [Nomics], I was the CTO of [BlockFraud], a mobile fraud detection SaaS, and, I was a Principal Engineer at [Leadpages].

 In my free time, I like to contribute to the [Racket] programming language and ecosystem.
 I maintain [koyo], [dramatiq], [molten] and a